 A special time comes along with the fall of your senior year.
-Most of your written papers and other projects are completed and the students are getting ready for the major work that will determine their future in college.
-Colleges end up rejecting many of those students because of the application essay topic they pick due to quite simple reasons, including irrelevant or overly easy topic that cannot impress people who read dozens of these essays every day, and many other reasons.
-The common knowledge says that the main purpose of college app essay is to provide the admission committee with personal information in a way that they’ll learn more about you.
+Most of your written papers and other projects are completed and students are getting ready for some major work that will determine their future in college.
+Colleges end up rejecting many of those students because of the application essay topic they pick due to quite simple reasons, including irrelevant or overly easy topics that cannot impress the people who read dozens of these essays every day.
+Common knowledge says that a college application essay should provide the admission committee with personal information in such a way that they’ll learn more about you.
 Most of all, remember, that the essay should be an articulate and convincing reflection of you, so the topic selection process must be approached in this way.

-Narrate about yourself in context of group
+Talk about yourself in the context of a group

-- What Shaped my Understanding of African American Culture
+- What shaped my understanding of African American culture

-- Becoming an Adult in my Culture
+- Becoming an adult in my community

 Describe an accomplishment

-- My Greatest Achievement
+- My greatest achievement

-- Why I Work Hard
+- Why I work hard

-- How I Achieved my Ambitions
+- How I achieved my goals

 Write about a person that has had an influence on you

-- Why I Want to be Like my Father
+- Why I want to be like my father

-Describe a failure
+Describe a failure as your essay topic

-- Why I was Excited After I Failed
+- Why I was excited after failing

 Over to you!